2026 Copper Tariffs:

 The latest Section 232 tariff updates, effective April 2026, introduce a significant shift in how copper-related imports are treated in the United States.

 Previously, these tariffs applied only to the value of the copper component, such as wire and terminals.
 They now extend to specified copper derivative products, such as cable assemblies and wire harnesses, with duties applied to the full value of the imported article when those products fall within scope.
+Not all products fall within scope—tariff applicability depends on copper content and classification.

 If your product contains electrical wiring—whether it’s industrial equipment, medical devices, control systems, or aerospace assemblies, and your product is manufactured offshore or nearshore—this 2026 copper tariffs change directly affects you.